david-christiansen/ssft24/README.md

 `lean +nightly-2024-05-19 --version` prints something like `Lean (version 4.9.0-nightly-2024-04-19, ...)`.

+In order to follow along in the final demo, you'll also need CaDiCaL - the code has been tested with version 1.9.5.
+It is available in many standard software repositories.

+## Branches

+In case you want to follow along, the sample code in this repository is organized into branches that represent checkpoints in the interactive development:

+ * `lec1/start` - the initial state of the repository
+ * `lec1/step1` - the repository after the introductory code
+   (`Intro.lean`) has been added and the implementation for `filter` on lists is no longer a stub
+ * `lec1/step2` - the repository after the implementation from
+   `lec1/step1` was verified
+ * `lec1/step3` - the implementation using packed arrays has been added, but not verified
+ * `lec1/step4` - the final state
+ * `lec2/start` - the code from the first lecture is complete, and the second lecture is in its starting state (missing some proofs and definitions)
+ * `lec2/step1` - the expression language has been implemented, with a verified optimization pass
+ * `lec2/step2` - the statements have been implemented, with a big-step semantics and a verified optimization pass
+ * `main` and `lec2/step3` - the final state of the imperative language

 ## First Lecture: Introduction to Lean

 This lecture is an introduction to writing programs, and proving them